SadZombik/Real-Time-Rendering/synopsis/synopsis.md

 ### 2.3.1 Model and view transform

-Model matrix describes model's position, orientation and scalling in world space.
+Model matrix describes model's position, orientation and scaling in world space.
 View matrix places the camera at the origin and aim it.

 ### 2.3.2 Vertex shading